Baby Milk Bath Photoshoot – Ideas and Tips

 5. Take a Few Test Photos Without the Baby

-Before adding the baby to the mix, it always a good idea to take a few test shots.
-These test photos help you see if the desired effect had been created if the milk consistency is accurate and if the camera can accurately capture all the minute details.
-The minute you place your baby in the tub, you need to immediately get into action and get through the shoot as fast as possible to ensure the baby does not get irritated, and leave you with no time for test photos or making any changes.
+Before adding the baby to the mix, it is always a good idea to take a few test shots.
+These test photos help you see if the desired effect has been created, if the milk consistency is accurate and if the camera can accurately capture all the minute details.
+The minute you place your baby in the tub, you need to immediately get into action and get through the shoot as fast as possible to ensure the baby does not get irritated, leaving you with no time for test photos or making any changes.

 6. Use Flash to Make the Milk Look Brighter